 This is still creativity!

 The only difference is that you aren’t coming up with ideas out of thin are.

 Instead, you are using ideas that are already validated.
-This will increase your content’s chances of success.
+This will increase your information’s chances of success.

 6. You Need to Be Unique

 I can’t stand rehashed information.
 I see it so often across all verticals and it’s painful to see.

 If all you can think of are rehashed ideas, then don’t publish at all.

 It’s better to publish one super unique piece of information than it is to produce rehashed garbage.